Get Directions

 Patient Rights & Responsibilities

-As a patient, or parent or legal guardian of a minor patient you have a right to:
+As a patient, or parent or legal guardian of a minor patient, you have the right to:

 • Be informed of your rights before patient care is furnished or discontinued whenever possible, and understand that your rights will be respected and you will not be required to waive any of these rights as a condition of treatment at our center.